 In the BrainPOP ESL movie Magic Show (L1U1L2), Moby and Ben introduce the negative forms of the verb to be in the present tense.
 The lesson plan, adaptable for grades K-8, engages students through hands-on games and activities to use the negative forms of the verb to be to describe people and things.

 - Identify the negative form of the verb to be.

 - Use the present tense negative form of the verb to be in simple sentences.

-- Ask questions using the negative form of the verb to be in the present tense.
+- Transform the negative forms of the verb to be into contractions.

 Hi, I'm Ben!